Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Burn-e 2 Rear Motor

-There’s even a “turbo mode” that allows you to unleash the full fury of its 5040W peak power output.
+There’s even a “Turbo Mode” that allows you to unleash the full fury of its 5040W peak power output.
 Needless to say, even the steepest hills are light work for a scooter with such sheer brawn.

 NAMI Burn-e 2 Handlebars